-Fresh and Wild Yakutat Halibut - Ships Week of May 20th
+Fresh and Wild Halibut from Juneau, Alaska - Ships Week of July 22nd

 How to store your Fresh Alaskan Halibut

 Your fresh fillet can be stored in the refrigerator for up to 3 days.
 Upon arrival please rinse the fillets in cold water, pat dry and refrigerate.
 The fresh fillet can be frozen & will keep in the freezer for approximately 30 days; once thawed it should be cooked and used within 1-2 days.
 We recommend after rinsing the fillets and patting dry, to wrap in a plastic wrap and then in a freezer bag before freezing.

 Regardless of how you like to cook your fillet (bake, broil, grill sauté, or poach), we believe the key to success is to SLOW DOWN!
 Slow cooking locks in the natural juices for a more succulent flavor.
 When the flesh turns from translucent to just about completely opaque & flakes easily with a fork, it is done.